FAQ

 Why do I send my donation to the National Christian Foundation (NCF) instead of to SEEDS directly?

 The National Christian Foundation’s (NCF) sole purpose is to help givers “give wisely to further the Gospel of Jesus Christ.”
-Linking with NCF, which is a 501(c)(3) nonprofit corporation, means that SEEDS does not handle your money.
+Linking with NCF, which is a 501c3 nonprofit corporation, means that SEEDS does not handle your money.
 NCF will receipt and invest the pledges made by our members, and direct them to the ministries SEEDS recommends.
-NCF gives SEEDS an extra layer of protection and accountability, and is the primary reason SEEDS has no overhead costs other than NCF handling charges of 1%.
+NCF gives SEEDS an extra layer of protection and accountability and is the primary reason SEEDS has no overhead costs other than NCF handling charges of 1%.

-For more information on NCF, visit their website at www.nationalchristian.org.
+For more information on NCF, visit their website at www.ncfgiving.com.

 Why did SEEDS choose NCF to handle donations?